 To create cake hearts there are so many moulds you can use, and in a tutorial a few months ago I use a silicone heart mould and show you how to make and paint cake hearts.
 Now if you watched my choco bomb tutorial at Christmas you would have seen me use the 3 part sphere mould from Fest Cake London and I just fell in love with these moulds and since then I have been so excited to share the heart ones with you.

 I’m using 2 different sized moulds.
 The first was a 3 part mould to make the larger of the hearts and a mini heart mould for the smaller ones.
 I love how quick and easy it is to make the shells with the 3 part moulds.
 You just pour your candy melts or your tempered chocolate up to the line, push in a flexible heart and add on the back.
 This means that they create a shell that is the same thickness all over.
 Now I know you don’t really see inside, but they are also so neat, you even get the geometric shape on the inside.
 Perfect if you’re making giant ones full of sweets to smash open.

-Fest Cake London have also been kind enough to give me a 10% off discount code, for their moulds, for me to share with you.
-To receive 10% off all you need to do is click this link which will take you to their website.
-If you add any of the full price BWB mould to your basket it will automatically take off 10% https://festcakelondon.com/collections/heart-chocolate-moulds?sol=CAKESBYLYNZ10
+Fest Cake London have been kind enough to give me a 10% off discount code, for all of you on your first order on all their chocolate moulds.
+To receive 10% off all you need to do is click this link which will take you to their website and enter ‘cakesbylynz’ at the checkout where it asks for a discount code http://festcakelondon.com/discount/cakesbylynz

 The great thing is they also have sphere moulds, teddy bear moulds and so many more.